theticketfairy/tf-checkout-react-native/README.md

 This library exports the following components:

+## Login

+This is used to authenticate the user.

 ## Tickets

 Will retrieve and show a list of tickets corresponding to `eventId`.
 It also includes a PromoCode component that validates it and updates the tickets list.